 Finding Activities That Explore the Unfamiliar

 Those locked in freezing need activities that demand initiation, that require the person to reach out and make something happen—but not slow, warm, enclosing practices like restorative yoga, which can simply make the freeze state more comfortable.
+They need terrain that requires them to move first, to step forward into open ground rather than waiting in the underbrush.
 Contact improvisation, team sports requiring quick decisions, activities demanding spontaneous action without time for the familiar pattern of waiting and assessing.

 Those caught in hypervigilant scanning need activities that allow the nervous system to settle, that create conditions where vigilance becomes unnecessary—but not climbing or other activities that require constant threat assessment.
 Perhaps swimming in calm water, walking in safe and familiar environments, practices that cultivate trust in the immediate surroundings.